 Students majoring in Ancient Greek & Latin learn to read key works of classical antiquity in their original languages, acquiring advanced skills in grammar and linguistic analysis.
 They also learn to explore and discuss orally and in writing the meaning of texts through study of genre, style, cultural context, and the place of individual works in the literary and cultural history of the ancient world.
-Study of ancient Greek and Latin provides the necessary training for graduate work in Classics; is an excellent foundation for students wishing to pursue further studies in classical archaeology, philosophy, history, religion and theology, and other humanistic disciplines; and is a good foundation for law school or medical school.
+Study of Ancient Greek and Latin provides the necessary training for graduate work in Classics; is an excellent foundation for students wishing to pursue further studies in classical archaeology, philosophy, history, religion and theology, and other humanistic disciplines; and is a good foundation for law school or medical school.

 A major in Ancient Greek & Latin requires a minimum of ten 4-credit courses*.
 The requirements are as follows:

-- CAS CL 102 The World of Rome or CL 222 Roman History
+- CAS CL 102 or CAS CL 322

-- four courses in one of the two CAS classical languages (Ancient Greek or Latin) above the 100 level
+- Four courses in one of the two CAS classical languages (Ancient Greek or Latin) above the 100 level

-- three courses in the other classical language above the 100 level
+- Three courses in the other classical language above the 100 level

-- one additional classical studies course, at the 400 level or higher, in either a classical language or a topic in classical civilization or history
+- One additional classical studies course, at the 400 level or higher, in either a classical language or a topic in classical civilization or history